Claiming contractor expenses for use of home as office

 David Colom

-If you are intending to make a claim it is essential that you actually do some work at home.
+If you are intending to claim expenses for your office at home it is essential that you actually do some work there.

 It is not sufficient to spend five minutes a week on a spreadsheet or invoice.
 You actually need to be doing some income generating work to justify a claim.

-The amount you can claim should be based on an appropriate proportion of the specific costs arising of light, heat, insurance, rent, rates and other household costs.
-This ensures a fair claim is made in respect of the space actually used and is far more satisfactory to the Inland Revenue than a “guesstimate” round sum claim.
+The amount you can claim should be based on an appropriate proportion of the specific costs arising of light, heat, insurance, rent, rates and other household costs that arise from using your home as an office.
+This ensures a fair claim is made in respect of the space actually used and is far more satisfactory to HMRC than a “guesstimate” round sum claim.

 For example, let’s say one room in a house with 4 rooms (bathrooms not included) is used as an office with the following monthly expenses: